joshuaxiao13/spotify-heatmap/README.md

 <img alt='demo-screenshot' src='/assets/heatmap_screenshot.jpg'></img>

 It uses the Spotify Web API to request the 50 most recently played tracks and stores the data in a database.
 This project mainly uses Typescript React, Express, and TailwindCSS for styling.
 You can find the demo on [spotify-heatmap.onrender.com](https://spotify-heatmap.onrender.com).
 Currently, the app is in Development Mode, which means **users must request access to the app in order to use it**.
 The UI to request access is currently in progess.
+The other option is run the app locally by following the steps below.

 ## Setup Local Environment